Fate of many-body localization in an Abelian lattice gauge theory: Introduction

-The rest of the article is arranged in the following manner.
+The rest of the article is arranged as follows.
 We define the model and its symmetries in Sec.~\ref{sec:def}.
 We discuss the level statistics of the energy eigenstates in Sec.~\ref{sec:levelstat} by using data for many disorder realizations as a function of disorder strength and ladder dimensions.
+We show that the finite-size estimators based on level statistics have a strong drift with system size for numerically accessible ladder dimensions.
 We introduce the quantity $\mathcal{D}$ for mid-spectrum eigenstates in Sec.~\ref{sec:defineD}, and show how it is related to both the concentration of an eigenstate in Fock space (Sec.~\ref{subsec:Fockspace}) as well as whether elementary plaquettes in the lattice are active or inert (Sec.~\ref{subsec:activeornot}).
-In Sec.~\ref{subsec:FSS}, we analyze the distribution function, $p(\mathcal{D})$, obtained after using many disorder realizations, as a function of disorder and ladder dimensions which allows us to estimate the disorder strength beyond which MBL is stabilized.
+In Sec.~\ref{subsec:FSS}, we analyze the distribution function, $p(\mathcal{D})$, obtained after using many disorder realizations, as a function of disorder and ladder dimensions which allows us to estimate the disorder strength beyond which MBL is stabilized in a reliable manner for thin ladders with $L_y=2$.
 We analyze the autocorrelation functions for single plaquette diagonal operators for a given disorder realization in Sec.~\ref{sec:dyn} as a function of disorder strength.
 Signatures of thermalization at small disorder are discussed in Sec.~\ref{subsec:dyntherm} while the emergence of spatio-temporal heterogeneity at intermediate and strong disorder are discussed starting from typical Fock states in Sec.~\ref{subsec:dynFock}.
-In particular, certain randomly selected Fock states display \emph{oscillatory} behavior of these local diagonal operators in time.
+In particular, certain randomly selected Fock states, whose fraction becomes more significant with increasing disorder as it is tuned from $\alpha/\alpha_c \approx 0.4 $ to $\alpha/\alpha_c \approx 0.95$ (i.e., much before the ETH-MBL transition sets in and close to the ETH-MBL transition, respectively), display emergent \emph{oscillatory} behavior of these local diagonal operators in real time in regions formed out of connected elementary plaquettes on the lattice.
 We finally conclude and discuss some open issues in Sec.~\ref{sec:con}.